 Noise Isolating vs Noise Cancelling

-There are two ways earbuds can deal with this.
-They can be either noise isolating or noise cancelling.
+There are two ways earbuds can deal with this – they can be either noise isolating or noise canceling.

 Basically, noise isolating headphones create a tighter seal in your ear.
 This helps keep the sound from your music in, and the sound from the outside world out.